callstack/linaria/docs/BABEL_PRESET.md

 }
 ```

 Since `next` server renders our app, we need to tweak our configuration.
 We want to extract styles to a single file, which we can then be declared in e.g. custom `<Head>` component.
-We need to override Next.js's `babel-preset-env` `"modules": false` with `"modules": "commonjs"` (default), because Linaria needs transpiled the modules.
-You can still leverage Webpack's dynamic imports by using `"modules": false` in `babel-loader` config.

 ```js
 import Head from 'next/head';